Meet Bill Bailey – Strictly Come Dancing contestant and stand-up comedian

 Everything you need to know about the star of Channel 4's Black Books who is in the Strictly line-up this year.

-He still has week two to impress the Strictly Come Dancing judges, as the week one scores will be combined, and the public will get to vote for their favourite for the first Strictly elimination.
+And he quickly made his way to the top end of Strictly Come Dancing leaderboard with an impressive 24 points, surpassing Max George and Clara Amfo.

-The Strictly Come Dancing songs and dances have now been revealed for week two, and Bailey will be doing the Quickstep to Talk To The Animals by Bobby Darin.
+The Strictly Come Dancing judges praised him, and many fans reckon he could even be this year’s winner.
+Could the bookies be rushing to adjust their odds?

-He competes against the likes likes of BBC Radio 1’s Clara Amfo, actress Caroline Quentin, Good Morning Britain host Ranvir Singh, pop star Max George, and Olympic boxer Nicola Adams, who is part of the show’s first same sex pairing.
+Bailey competes against the likes likes of actress Caroline Quentin, Good Morning Britain host Ranvir Singh, and Olympic boxer Nicola Adams, who is part of the show’s first same sex pairing.

 Here’s everything you need to know about Bill Bailey, who is part of the Strictly Come Dancing line-up.